Pretty Pea

 Turmeric is a bright yellow spice derived from the root of the Curcuma longa plant.

 Turmeric includes three different curcuminoids: curcumin, bisdemethoxycurcumin and demethoxycurcumin.
 It also contains volatile oils like tumerone, atlantone and zingiberone.
-These different substances are all associated with their own unique health benefits.
+These different substances are all associated with their own unique benefit.

 Black pepper is often added to turmeric to Enhance Absorption.